jawgumhkawng/Blog-Project/README.md

 - use pure php
 - bootstrap
 - adminLte
-- There is two section in my blog project.Admin & User Pannel
+- There is two sections in my blog project.Admin & User Pannel
 - You can login & register
 - If you are User, you can comment.
-- If you are admin, You can post blogs.
+- If you are admin, You can post/delete blogs and u can manage user account (eg. Set admin,Set user and other edits..)
 -